 Customer engagement and user experience are both at the heart of our digital transformation.
-It’s no surprise then that we’re making it a centrepiece of one of our most important upcoming services, ScotLIS.
+It’s no surprise then that we’re making it a centrepiece of one of our most important new services, ScotLIS.

-On schedule to be released in October 2017, ScotLIS is an innovative map-based service that will facilitate easy access to a variety of data relating to land and property in Scotland.
-We’ve already been working with customers developing the alpha stage of ScotLIS, and we’ll continue to do so as we move from the private beta phase into public beta and beyond.
+Launched in October 2017, ScotLIS is an innovative map-based service that will facilitate easy access to a variety of data relating to land and property in Scotland.
+We’ve already been working with customers developing the alpha and beta stages of ScotLIS, and we’ll continue to do so as the service develops in 2017 and beyond.

 User engagement hasn’t just been popular within RoS – our customers have found it a rewarding and insightful way to get involved with our new products and services from the start.
-We asked attendees at our recent ScotLIS Alpha Day for their feedback on the event, and the comments were overwhelmingly positive, from how the day was structured to the event’s format.
+We asked attendees at our ScotLIS Alpha Day earlier in 2017 for their feedback on the event, and the comments were overwhelmingly positive, from how the day was structured to the event’s format.

 Alpha Day feedback